Navigation: »No topics above this level«

 Usage in Visual Studio

 For Windows Forms projects targeting the full framework (4.x), you will find the ShellBrowser components in the "Jam Software" tab of the "ToolBox" in Visual Studio:

 When dragging a component from here to your form, a reference to the ShellBrowser assemblies is added automatically:

-Note: If you are targeting .NET Core 3.1 or .NET 5.0, you will most likely not find the components in the ToolBox after installation.
+Note: If you are not creating a ".NET Framework" app, but a .NET Core app instead, you will most likely not find the components in the ToolBox after installation.
 Please use the local NuGet packages instead.

-If your project is targeting .NET Core 3.1 or .NET 5.0, the ShellBrowser components will only be available in Visual Studio's toolbox if you reference the NuGet package.
+If your project is not targeting .NET Framework the ShellBrowser components will only be available in Visual Studio's toolbox if you reference the NuGet package.

-Also for .NET 4.x you might prefer usage of the nuget-package over referencing the assembly.
+Also for .NET Framework you might prefer usage of the nuget-package over referencing the assembly.

 To include ShellBrowser.NET nuget-packages to your project:

 •In Visual Studio configure NuGet packages for the project or the solution.

 •In the dialog select "ShellBrowser.NET packages" as NuGet source.
 It has automatically been added as package source during installation.